Bluedot-Innovation/documentation/docs/Integrations/Oracle Responsys/Android.md

 }
 ```

 3\.
-Next, we create a class, BluedotGeoTriggerReceiver.kt, which will receive Bluedot GeoTrigger events.
-Inside the callbacks ZoneInfo and FenceInfo details are populated in PIOGeoRegion and corresponding PushIOManager onGeoRegionEntered() / onGeoRegionExited() are called.
+Next, we create a class, `BluedotGeoTriggerReceiver.kt`, which will receive Bluedot GeoTrigger events.
+Inside the callbacks `ZoneInfo` and `FenceInfo` details are populated in PIOGeoRegion and corresponding PushIOManager `onGeoRegionEntered()` / `onGeoRegionExited()` are called.

 ```java
 public class BluedotGeoTriggerReceiver extends GeoTriggeringEventReceiver {